 Please note, incidents involving abuse or harassment of a marine mammal should be reported as a fisheries violation, while injured, stranded, entangled or dead marine mammals should be reported to the BC Marine Mammal Response Network to enable a response if appropriate.

-Further information regarding the Marine Mammal Regulations can be obtained by contacting the DFO Marine Mammal Unit (MMU) (MarineMammals@pac.dfo-mpo.gc.ca)
+For more information on safe boating behavior around whales please visit: Watching Marine Mammals and Be Whale Wise, or by contacting the DFO Marine Mammal Unit (MMU) (Mammals.Marine@dfo-mpo.gc.ca).